 Interpretation 501-3 (Failure to Follow Standards and/or Procedures or Other Requirements in Governmental Audits) Engagements for audits of government grants, government units or other recipients of government monies typically require that such audits be in compliance with government audit standards, guides, procedures, statutes, rules, and regulations, in addition to generally accepted auditing standards.
-If a member has accepted such an engagement and undertakes an obligation to follow specified government audit standards, guides, procedures, statutes, in addition to generally accepted auditing standards.
-If a regulations, in addition to generally accepted auditing standards.
-If a regulations, in addition to generally accepted auditing standards, he is obligated to follow such requirements.
+If a member has accepted such an engagement and undertakes an obligation to follow specified government audit standards, guides, procedures, statutes, rules and regulations, in addition to generally accepted auditing standards, he is obligated to follow such requirements.
 Failure to do so is an act discreditable to the profession in violation of Rule 501, unless the member discloses in his report the fact that such requirements were not followed and the reasons therefore.

-9 The member is not required to convert records that are not in electronic format.
+&lt;sup>9 The member is not required to convert records that are not in electronic format.
 However, if the client requests records in a specific format and the member was engaged to prepare the records in that format, the client's request should be honored.